What is Scholix?

 Research Data Australia is a discovery portal for Australian research data descriptions.
 The Research Data Australia Registry functions as a Scholix hub enabling contributor metadata records containing connections between data collections and related publications to be mapped to the Scholix Framework’s Information Model.

-For some Research Data Australia contributors, this may require minor optimisations to their metadata for the dataset and the related publications.
 These records, or Link Information Packages, are then made available to other Scholix Hub partners for harvest from an OAI-PMH endpoint.

 - See Scholix in action with QUT research data for an example of how QUT are utilising the Scholix initiative.